Skip to Content

 They don’t need any fancy toys or equipment – just basic educational toys, such as wooden blocks, Lego, playdough, books, construction materials and natural materials.

-Try to vary children’s experiences by offering different manipulatives.
+Try to vary children’s experiences by offering different tools.
 For example, introduce Lego and after a few days, swap the tub and offer wooden blocks instead.
 This will encourage your children to think of new and different ways to play and create.

 Playdough is an excellent and highly educational material that is easy to make.